How Tim Ferriss Hacked His Dating Life

 In his latest TV show, The Tim Ferriss Experiment, Ferriss partners with the world’s best and most unorthodox teachers to attempt mastering everything from open-water swimming to Brazilian jiu-jitsu to professional poker.

 As Ambiance Matchmaking is a San Francisco Bay Area matchmaking service, we had been anxiously awaiting Tim to become a guinea pig in the dating world.
-So, I could hardly contain my glee when his episode, The Dating Game materialized in my inbox.
-Better yet, it wasn’t solely about online dating – Tim also immersed himself in the worlds of organic dating and professional matchmaking!
+So, we could hardly contain our glee when his episode, The Dating Game materialized in our inbox.
+Better yet, it wasn’t solely about online dating, Tim also immersed himself into the worlds of organic dating and professional matchmaking.

-It was comforting to see someone like Tim – a smart, successful, charming, and handsome man – struggle just as much as the rest of us.
+It was comforting to see someone like Tim, a smart, successful, charming, and handsome man, struggle as much as the rest of us.
 It was one of the hardest experiments he attempted, he admits, due to his emotional insecurities remnant from grade school.
 But, as Eleanor Roosevelt wisely said, you should do one thing every day that scares you, and that’s exactly what he did…

 Approach #1: Online Dating